-"Services" means any services that the Provider provides to the Client, or has an obligation to provide to the Client, under these Terms and Conditions;
+"Services" means any services that Continuity provides to the Client, or has an obligation to provide to the Client, under this Contract;

 "Social Media Platforms" means Facebook, Twitter, YouTube and LinkedIn, and any other social media platforms agreed by the parties in writing from time to time;